 All penalties in respect of offences under this Act may be recovered in a Court of Summary Jurisdiction.

-14. Payment in lieu of rates, etc.
+14. Payment in lieu of rates etc.

 The mains, service pipes, and other works of the Company in, on, or under any street shall be deemed to be rateable land, but in lieu of the provisions of the Municipal Corporations Act 1906 5 relating to the valuation of land and the making of rates in respect thereof, the Company shall pay to the Council in each and every year after 31 December 1921 a sum equal to 1/8 per centum of the amount actually received by the Company for the sale of the oil and liquid fuel conveyed through the said service pipes during the 12 months ending 31 December immediately preceding, or the sum of $200, whichever amount shall be the greater.